thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 #### Arrays

 TBEL allows you to create Arrays.
-To control the memory usage, we allow arrays of primitive types only.
+To control the memory usage, we permit only arrays of primitive types.
 String arrays are automatically converted to lists.

 ```java
 // Create new array